 Ergonomics is a branch of applied science that deals primarily with designing and arranging things that people use regularly.
 The purpose is to ensure that people interact with objects, tools, and work or living spaces in the most efficient, safe, and healthy way possible.
 It enables workers to have a tight grip on tools, better posture in chairs, and more access to effective equipment they may be required to use daily.
 According to OSHA’s Ergonomics Brochure, ergonomics is important to businesses because it helps ensure higher production rates while keeping employees happy and healthy.

-For non-traditional students who are working while enrolled in school, or even returning to college in pursuit of a masters or doctorate degree while working part or full-time, ergonomics may be even more important.
-A desk job, followed by a study session, compounds your sedentary screen time.
-Subsequently, optimizing your desk at work and at home can be a lifesaver.
+For non-traditional students who are working while enrolled in school, or even returning to college in pursuit of a master’s or doctorate degree while working part or full time, ergonomics may be even more important.
+A desk job followed by a study session compounds your sedentary screen time.
+That means optimizing your desk at work and at home can be a lifesaver.

 The goal of an ergonomically correct office is to make working and studying comfortable for your body, supporting the areas that need it while you get things done.

 Benefits of Home Office Ergonomics